Anok Yai Once Lost An Eyelash On The Met Gala Red Carpet

 What else does your skin care routine involve these days?

 Right now I’m using [SkinCeuticals] Phloretin CF, and I'm using a lot of rose oil.
 That's mainly what I use.
-I've also been icing my face recently — I get an ice cube and I rub it, and then I put the oil on top after my face is cold and then do a lymphatic draining massage and that takes care of the puffiness of my face.
-Some times I’ll use a Gua Sha, but often I just use my hands.
+I've also been icing my face recently.
+I get an ice cube and I rub it, then I put the oil on top, after my face is cold, and then do a lymphatic draining massage.
+That takes care of the puffiness of my face.
+Some times I’ll use a gua sha, but often I just use my hands.

 What beauty products do you always have with you in your bag?